Key Takeaways

 Through Rochester Regional Health, GenoWell offers insights into how your DNA impacts your health through a no-cost genetic screening that identifies genetic markers linked to specific health conditions.

-From preventive care to free consultations and more, there are several advantages to genetic screenings.
+From preventive care to no-cost consultations and more, there are several advantages to genetic screenings.

 1. Identifying potential risks early

 Participants in DNA screenings have their bloodwork checked for specific chronic health conditions.
-If results come back indicating they have an increased risk for a certain disease or condition, they are able to take preventive measures through lifestyle changes, medications, or other interventions.
+If results come back showing they have an increased risk for a certain disease or condition, they are able to take preventive actions through lifestyle changes, medications, or other interventions.

-The GenoWell Genetics Program screens for genetic risks for
+The GenoWell community health research program screens for genetic risks for

 - hereditary breast cancer